asimihsan/understanding-software-dynamics/README.md

 These points show the trade-offs involved in loop unrolling.
 It's important to balance reducing the loop overhead with managing CPU resources and dependencies.
 While we see clear performance changes from these experiments, some guesses about why (like resource competition) would need more detailed testing to confirm.

+## License

+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.